PROPERTY JOURNAL

 With growing regulatory pressures around ESG and sustainability, the demand for organisations to improve the quality of their data is increasing.

-Generally, bad data results in a bad output even if the technological solution is advanced, therefore sustainability agendas are acting as a catalyst to adoption, encouraging organisations take a step back and create a foundation of good data.
+Generally, bad data will result in a bad output even if the technology itself is advanced.
+Therefore sustainability agendas are encouraging organisations to take a step back and create a foundation of good data.

-Moving across to construction, RICS tech partner Qualis Flow, uses AI to automate material tracking and predict regulatory exceedances.
-This ensures that construction projects meet their sustainability, compliance and carbon reporting goals.
+In construction, RICS tech partner Qualis Flow uses AI to automate material tracking and predict regulatory exceedances.
+This ensures that construction projects meet their sustainability, compliance and carbon-reporting goals.

 From a materials science perspective, technological approaches such as self-healing concrete can reduce embodied and operational carbon.